igorermolenko/hillel-react/05-redux/README.md

-Lesson 03
+Lesson 05
-Waiters List CRUD (with delete and update)
+Waiters List CRUD (with Redux and Thunk)